 7. Data privacy and security matters

 The world has been plagued lately with controversies involving hacking and misuse of personal data.
 Governments around the world are taking more aggressive measures against such problems.
+Implementing user access review best practices is among these measures.
+User access reviews look at who’s accessing what, what level of access they have, and if they have valid reasons for access rights.
+This goes for all parties involved within an organization – employees and third parties or contractors.
+These measures are indispensable because if not reviewed periodically, privileged access can fall into the hands of bad actors, whether on purpose or on accident.
 For marketers, this entails being more careful with their future campaigns if they want to have an international consumer base.

 8. It’s all about mobile